testdrivenio/django-docker-traefik/draft.md

 ## Postgres

-To configure Postgres, we need to add a new service to the *docker-compose.yml* file, set up an ORM, and install [asyncpg](https://github.com/MagicStack/asyncpg).
+To configure Postgres, we'll need to add a new service to the *docker-compose.yml* file, update the Django settings, and install [Psycopg2](http://initd.org/psycopg/).

 First, add a new service called `db` to *docker-compose.yml*: